-- Monthly Inspection.
+- (a) Monthly Inspection.
 Check to ensure correct pressure gauge reading, correct setting and accessibility of all operating controls, and serviceability of indicators.
-Carry out visual inspection on its pipeline system and nozzles. - ii.
-Half-yearly Inspection.
+Carry out visual inspection on its pipeline system and nozzles. - (b) Half-yearly Inspection.
 Check to determine the amount of agent available by weighing the container.
 A loss of the agent in nett content of more than 5% shall require the container to be refilled.

-b.
-FM-200 System
+3.4.2 FM-200 System